drivelling-spinel/tartar/doc/extras.md

 via MAPINFO files, allowing for example exiting to secret levels or ending the game from arbitrary maps.
-Unlike other ports, SMMU and older versions of Eternity did not keep all MAPINFO details in a single lump, and instead looked for these details in the index entries of the each maps itself (e.g. MAPINFO for MAP01 would be in the lump MAP01, MAPINFO for MAP02 - in the lump MAP01 of the same wad file, etc.).
+Unlike other ports, SMMU and older versions of Eternity did not keep all MAPINFO details in a single lump, and instead looked for these details in the index entries of the each map itself (e.g. MAPINFO for MAP01 would be in the lump MAP01, MAPINFO for MAP02 - in the lump MAP02 of the same wad file, etc.).
-In EXTRAS\NERVE one can find a set of such lumps that, if incorporated into NERVE.WAD (player has to do that on their own) allows for No Rest for the Living to be played via Tartar with intended map names, music tracks and end game text.
+In EXTRAS\NERVE one can find a set of such lumps that, if incorporated into NERVE.WAD (players would have to do that on their own) allows for No Rest for the Living to be played via Tartar with intended map names, music tracks and end game text.